KiraKayn/Fallen-Gems-Affixes/README.md

-# Apotheosis-Ascended
+# Apotheosis-Ascended-Fork
-Repository for the Apotheosis Ascended addon mod for Apotheosis
+Repository for the Apotheosis Ascended Fork mod

-This mod is discontinued and will no longer recieve updates!
+This fork was created because the original mod was discontinued, credit for all of the current content goes to the original Owner.